HamzaMawazKhan/hamzamawazkhan.github.io/README.md

 ## About Me 👇
 I'm a self driven and ambitious Data Scientist with 1+ years professional experience in the data science domain along with a Master's in Data Science.
 Proven track record in statistical modeling, machine learning, reinforcement learning and productionizing ML models.
 Skilled in simplifying complex technical concepts and transforming analytics into actionable business insights 💵, ensuring effective communication across diverse stakeholders.

-I'm a firm believer in lifelong learning, I actively pursue and complete MOOC courses to stay at the forefront of advancements in AI and data science.
-I'm always eager to explore collaborative opportunities in the ML and data science space.
-Let’s connect and innovate together to push the boundaries of AI! 🚀📊

 ---

 ## Experience 💼